 Group title: groups will be sorted by the title of the group (in bold text) in alphabetical order.

 Variance: groups will be sorted by how far the daily contributions are spread out from their average value among all authors involved.
-Detailed definition of variance is located here.
+A detailed definition of variance is located here.

 Variance: each group will be internally sorted by how far the daily contributions are spread out from their average value by each author into a particular repo.
-Detailed definition of variance is located here.
+A detailed definition of variance is located here.

 Granularity: the period of time for which commits are aggregated in the Ramp Chart.

 Commit: each commit made is shown as one ramp.

 Day: commits within a day (commits made within 00:00 to 23:59) are shown as one ramp.

 Week: commits within a week (from Monday 00:00 to Sunday 23:59) are shown as one ramp.

 Until: the date range for the Ramp Chart (not applied to the Contribution Bars).

 Reset date range: resets the date range of the Ramp Chart to the default date range.